Welsh surnames: History

 In 1292, 48 per cent of Welsh names were patronymics and, in some parishes, over 70 per cent.
 Other names were derived from nicknames, a few non-hereditary personal names and, rarely, occupational names.

 Patronymic names changed from generation to generation, with a person's baptismal name being linked by ap, ab ('son of') or ferch ('daughter of') to the father's baptismal name.
 For example, Evan, son of Thomas, would be known as Evan ap Thomas; Evan's son, John, would be John ab Evan; and John's son Rees would be Rees ap John.

 Patronymics could be extended with names of grandfathers and earlier ancestors, to perhaps the seventh generation.
 Names such as Llewelyn ap Dafydd ab Ieuan ap Gruffudd ap Meredydd were not uncommon.
 Those extended patronymics were essentially a genealogical history of the male line.
 The Encyclopaedia of Wales surmises that the system may have been Welsh law, in which it was essential for people to know how people were descended from an ancestor.
 These laws were decaying by the later Middle Ages, and the patronymic system was gradually replaced by fixed surnames, although the use of patronymic names continued up until the early 19th century in some rural areas.

 In the reign of Henry VIII surnames became hereditary amongst the Welsh gentry, and the custom spread slowly amongst commoners.
 Areas where England's influence was strong had abandoned patronymics earlier, as did town families and the wealthy.

-New surnames retained the ap in several cases, mainly in reduced form at the start of the surname, as in Upjohn (from ap John), Powell (from ap Hywel), Price (from ap Rhys), Pritchard (from ap Richard), and Bowen (from ab Owen).
+New surnames retained the ap in several cases, mainly in reduced form at the start of the surname, as in Upjohn (from ap John), Powell (from ap Hywel), Price & Pryce (from ap Rhys), Pugh (from ap Hugh), Pritchard (from ap Richard), and Bowen (from ab Owen).
 Alternatively, the ap was simply dropped entirely.

 The most common surnames in modern Wales result from adding an s to the end of the name, as in Jones, Roberts and Edwards.
 Patronymic surnames with the short -s form are recorded in various parts of England dating back to the Middle Ages.
 As most Welsh surnames are derived from patronymics and often based on a small set of first names, Welsh communities have families bearing the same surnames who are not related.
 It cannot be assumed that two people named Jones, even in the same village, must have inherited the surname from a common ancestor.